 Unlike Medicare, there are typically few or zero costs that Medicaid patients have to pay in order to get health coverage.
 With Medicaid, the plan pays for hospitalization, doctor appointments, labs, x-rays, home health care, preventive care, and maternity care.
 In addition, Medicaid provides dental and vision coverage for children in all states.
 However, many states do not require Medicaid to provide dental or vision care for adults.

 The exact eligibility requirements for Medicaid vary by state.
 But in general, if you're below 100 percent of the federal poverty level, you qualify for Medicaid.
 Many states have expanded coverage to allow eligibility up to 133 percent of the poverty level, and if you're pregnant, elderly, or disabled, you can typically qualify up to 200 percent of the federal poverty level.

 As you can see, these programs are different in many ways, which is good to know before you apply for coverage.
 In general, the major differences include eligibility and costs.
 But another big difference is that you have a limited period of time to enroll in Medicare, while you can apply for Medicaid any time.
-In particular, Medicare's open enrollment period is from October 15 to December 7.
-In addition, you get three months after you turn 65 to enroll.
+In particular, Medicare's Annual Election Period is from October 15 to December 7 in which to make changes to you Medicare coverage.
+When you first become eligible for Medicare, you have a seven month period in which to enroll (three months before you turn 65, the month you turn 65 and three months after you turn 65.

 If you believe you are eligible for Medicare and need to enroll, you can visit any Social Security office in your area.
 You can also apply online.
 If you want to apply for Medicaid, the process is slightly different in every state, so you'll need to find your state's application information here.
 You can also fill out a form on the Health Insurance Marketplace.
 If you have questions about the process for either program or need help enrolling, feel free to contact us!